govau/content-guide/_terms-phrases/digital-terms.md

 - world wide web
 - XML

-### Sign in and log in
+### Sign in versus log in

-Use 'sign in' and 'sign out' (note, no hyphen) instead of 'log in' or 'log out' in text, links and buttons.
+Consider using 'sign in' and 'sign out' (note, no hyphen) instead of 'log in' or 'log out' in text, links and buttons.

-'Sign in' is generally a more recognisable call to action than 'log in' for a digital account.
-But you should make sure this is the right choice for the user.
+'Sign in' seems to becoming a more recognisable call to action than 'log in'.
+But you should test this with the user.